gkresic/gkresic.github.io/_posts/2022-10-16-simple-technologies-dont-scale.md

 [many](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#git-urls-as-dependencies)
 [build](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories)
 [tools](https://blog.gradle.org/introducing-source-dependencies).
 Even [complete services](https://jitpack.io/)
 are built to offer such functionality.
-And I have to admit that all these factors make build tools much easier to use.
+And I have to admit that these factors actually do make build tools much easier to use.
 At least until you first [miss](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) strict publishing rules or meet issues reproducing builds of your old project that referenced deleted Git tag or even whole repository.
 Also, I have no doubt that at some point most build tools will tighten up their rules and force